dwavesystems/demos/graph-partitioning/README.rst

 The answer that we are looking for is a partition of the nodes in the graph, so we will assign a binary variable for each node, i.e. variable x_i denotes whether node i is in one subset (call it Subset 0) or the other (Subset 1).

 The objective function that we want should minimize the number of cut edges.
-To count how many cut edges we have given a partition of the nodes (assignment of our binary variables), we consider a single edge in a graph in the table below.
+To count how many cut edges we have given a partition of the nodes (assignment of our binary variables), we start with a single edge.
+The table below shows how we count the cut edges for a given graph partition (assignment of values to our binary variables).
+Columns :math:x_i: and :math:x_j` are two nodes; column edge (i, j) represents an edge between these two nodes.
 We only want to count an edge if the endpoints are in different subsets, and so we assign a 1 for the edge column in this case and a 0 otherwise.

 === === ==========
 x_i x_j edge (i,j)